yiping-allison/dotfiles/home/README.md

 - `home-manager`
 - `brew`

-My method of preference is `apt` > `.deb` > `home-manager` > `brew`.
+My method of preference is `apt` > `home-manager` > `.deb` > `brew`.

-Some developer tooling are installed via `home-manager (nix)` since they do not have the latest releases in `apt`, and I don't want to build them from source.
+Most developer tooling are installed via `home-manager (nix)` since they do not have the latest releases in `apt`, and I don't want to build them from source manually.
 The nice thing about `nix` is that the system was designed around reproducible builds/environments.
+Most of the manual steps of building from source are already handled for you.

 The basic `home-manager` profile is already provided in [`dot_config/home-manager`](./dot_config/home-manager/).